nextthingco/docs/Gadget-docs/source/includes/_setup.md

 ### Setup for Linux

 If your development machine runs Linux you may need to download extra packages for Docker to successfully build an ARM container.
-Open a terminal window and install [binfmt-support](https://packages.debian.org/stretch/binfmt-support) and [qemu-user-static](https://packages.debian.org/stretch/qemu-user-static) then reboot.
+Open a terminal window and install [binfmt-support](https://packages.debian.org/stretch/binfmt-support) and [qemu-user-static](https://packages.debian.org/stretch/qemu-user-static) and then reboot.

 ```
 sudo apt-get install binfmt-support qemu-user-static